Articles

 How long does it take to see ROI from training software?

 Most operations teams see meaningful ROI within the first 60 to 90 days — faster onboarding, fewer repetitive questions to managers, better consistency across teams.
-The biggest gains come when training software is paired with genuine adoption: SOPs owned by named people, reviewed regularly, and actually used by the frontline.
+The biggest gains come when training software is paired with genuine adoption: SOPs owned by named people, reviewed regularly, and used by the frontline.
 Software alone doesn't drive results — the combination of good software and real process ownership does.

 Adoption comes down to three things: making it genuinely easier than the alternative (so searching beats texting a manager), assigning content by role so people only see what's relevant, and building it into the team's existing rhythms — onboarding, role changes, process updates.
 If your team still has to interrupt someone to get an answer they could self-serve, either the content is incomplete or they don't know where to look.
 Both are fixable.